bijancn/CarND-Advanced-Lane-Lines/writeup_template.md

-# Advanced Lane Finding Project
+# Advanced lane finding project

 The goals / steps of this project are the following: